Community Forestry Management in Alaska

 Municipality of Anchorage

-Anchorage Street Tree Inventory covers public trees along streets, in municipal parks, and around public facilities.
-It includes the species, size, condition, maintenance needs, and appraised value of each tree.
+The Anchorage Street Tree Inventory covers public trees along streets, in municipal parks, and around public facilities.
+It was begun in 2009 and includes the species, size, condition, maintenance needs, and appraised value of each tree.
 All data is entered into the municipal Geographic Information System (GIS) and can be used by all city departments for planning purposes.
-The inventory was begun in 2009 and continues.
-The Municipality of Anchorage has completed the following projects since 2008.
-Each was funded by a grant to the Alaska Community Forestry Program from the USDA Forest Service.
-The municipality also hired the state's first municipal forester, Scott Stringer, in 2008.
-Scott implements the following plans and manages the city's public trees and forests.
-Anchorage has been a Tree City USA since 2007.

-Urban Forestry Management Plan resulted from an evaluation of the inventory data and Anchorage's municipal forestry program.
-It provides goals and recommendations to expand and to improve the health and safety of the urban forest though strategic, cost effective practices.
+The Urban Forestry Management Plan provides goals and recommendations to expand and to improve the health and safety of the urban forest though strategic, cost effective practices.
+Municipality of Anchorage Urban Forestry Management Plan-Draft 3/2009 (PDF)

-Anchorage Forestland Assessment included mapping the tree canopy over the entire municipality (1,955 square miles), quantifying the environmental services forests provide, and identifying threats to the health and sustainability of the forest.
+The Anchorage Forestland Assessment included mapping tree canopy over the entire municipality (1,955 square miles), quantifying the environmental services forests provide, and identifying threats to the health and sustainability of the forest.
 A public survey provided information about how a variety of individuals and organizations view and value forested lands and suggestions for how to conserve and manage Anchorage's forest resources.
 The management plan provides recommendations for preserving the condition and health of valuable forestlands and the vital benefits that they provide to both humans and wildlife.
+The Community Forestry Program funded the inventory, management plan, and forest assessment.

 jhaas@co.Fairbanks.ak.us

-Ketchikan Gateway Borough Urban Forest Inventory - The Borough completed an inventory of the public trees along streets, in municipal parks, and around public facilities.
-Completed in 2010 with funding from the Community Forestry Program, the inventory includes the species, size, condition, maintenance needs, and appraised value of each tree.
+The Borough has an inventory of the public trees along streets, in municipal parks, and around public facilities.
+The inventory includes the species, size, condition, maintenance needs, and appraised value of each tree.
 Inventory data is available to all departments through the borough's Geographic Information System (GIS) and can be used for planning purposes.

 Sitka Tree and Landscape Committee